rishimukherjee31/LCCMR/README.md

   <p><em>JAR JAR ROV Disassembled Frame</em></p>
 </div>

-> The sensing pod and its sensors are not required for the barication process.
+> The sensing pod and its sensors are not required for the fabrication process.
 <br>
 <br>